 Favorite Quote – “Service is the rent that you pay for room on this earth”

-She received her Bachelor of Arts in Political Science and Master of Criminal Justice at the University of Colorado.
-Nga was honored as the recipient of the Outstanding Criminal Justice Student of the Year Award.
+She received her Bachelor of Arts in Political Science and Master of Criminal Justice at the University of Colorado and was honored as the recipient of the Outstanding Criminal Justice Student of the Year Award.

-Nga was born and raised in Việt Nam until the Việt Nam War.
-She and her family fled their homeland, became “boat people,” and were displaced as political refugees.
-They arrived on a U.S. refugee camp and began their journey as Vietnamese-Americans.
+Nga was born and raised in Việt Nam until the Fall of Sài Gòn.
+The Việt Nam War compelled her and her family to flee their homeland, became “boat people,” became displaced as political refugees, and arrived on a U.S. refugee camp to begin their journey as Vietnamese-Americans.